codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 curl -v localhost:5000/now-nocache
 ```

 This demonstrates how to test a cdn in a docker container.
+This will become more useful if you want to have greater control over the configuration.
+Varnish is configured using Varnish Configuaration Language (see `https://varnish-cache.org/docs/2.1/tutorial/vcl.html`) - which allows complete control over how a website behaves.

+For example you can check for a cookie and return a different page depending upon the value (logged in users get one, unauthenticated get another).
+It's possible to conditionally add headers (so that the origin, while public will only respond if sent the correct header).
+You can also change the response so that details about the application are masked.
+It is amazing how many sites advertise the exact version of a webserver that they are using.
+This can be seen simply using curl: `curl -v bbc.co.uk`
+You can use the CDN to alter the behaviour of a hosted website without changing the hosted site itself.
+This can allow you to add a quick fix for a problem while a real solution is being applied.
+It's advisable not to tell a CDN to cache forever as any mistakes may reside in a browser indefinately - this can be a problem if you are caching a javacript library and accidently cache a broken version.

 ## Learnings while preparing the sample.

-Alpine docker images are reasonably fast to start.
+Alpine docker images are reasonably fast to start and download compared to the full fat versions.
+These are the very small docker images

 The tests need to wait on the varnish server being started.
 Normally I would have used the wait-for-it.sh script that allows waiting for a given service to be completed.
-However since I am using an alpine docker container (this is the very small docker image) we don't have bash available.
+However since I am using an alpine docker container we don't have bash available.
 This means that I have used the golang `waitforit` utility.

 Also note the various network options used in the docker-compose.
 You can use an alias of another docker container name as a local dns entry if it is listed in the depends_on section.
 This is even accessable to the tests run inside the container.